Transportation Equity and Community Engagement

 Caltrans Planning and Modal Programs, Project Delivery, and External Affairs are working together to improve engagement efforts across the Department.
 Headquarters Division of Transportation Planning, Office of Transportation Equity & Community Engagement is leading this new approach by creating guidance, tools, and training for staff statewide, but also supporting the twelve new District Community Engagement Coordinators.
 District Community Engagement Coordinators are a District level Subject Matter Expert resource to answer questions and provide guidance on engagement from planning through project delivery.
 The Community Engagement Coordinator is leading the design and development of the district's approach for early and continuous engagement by:

-The Caltrans Engagement Portal will be a web-based application to collect, store, categorize, track, measure, retrieve, and respond to public comments on Caltrans projects from planning through construction.
+The Caltrans Engagement Portal is a web-based platform to collect, store, categorize, track, measure, retrieve, and respond to public comments on Caltrans projects from planning through construction.
+The platform will provide better continuity, consistency, and efficiency for Caltrans and increase accessibility and transparency for the public.

 Caltrans' Reconnecting Communities Program centers on equitable community engagement and relationship building to facilitate a way for affected communities to express how they are burdened by highway facilities, identify their need for reconnection and improved access, and develop transformational strategies and connectivity solutions.